LisaHJung/Beginners-guide-to-creating-a-full-stack-JavaScript-app-with-Elasticsearch/README.md

 :sparkles:**Follow the YouTube episodes/blogs in sequential order and use this repo as a supplementary resource.
 The videos/blogs contain the link to the corresponding repo branch.**:sparkles:

 ## Running the App locally
 :sparkles:**I highly recommend that you follow the tutorials and build your own app in your local environment instead of downloading the project.
-Our team is not able to provide support troubleshooting npm issues that arise with downloaded/cloned projects.** :sparkles:
+Our team is not able to provide support troubleshooting npm issues that arise with the downloaded/cloned projects.** :sparkles:

 If you wish to download the project, follow these instructions.